ussoewwin/ComfyUI-nunchaku-unofficial-loader/README.md

 **Important**: The Nunchaku library must be the version from **December 24, 2025** (2025-12-24).
 This patch is designed specifically for that version and may not work with other versions.

 **Pre-built package**: For Windows with Python 3.13 and PyTorch 2.9.1+cu130, a pre-built package is available at [ussoewwin/nunchaku-build-on-cu130-windows](https://huggingface.co/ussoewwin/nunchaku-build-on-cu130-windows).
 This package includes version 1.1.0dev20251224.
 If you use a different environment, you need to build the Nunchaku library from source.
+The build instructions are not provided in this repository; please refer to the official Nunchaku repository for build documentation.

 ### Patch Location